Carnosine synthase

-The 3 substrates of this enzyme are ATP, L-histidine, and beta-alanine, whereas its 3 products are ADP (previously thought to form AMP), diphosphate, and carnosine.
+The 3 substrates of this enzyme are ATP, L-histidine, and beta-alanine, whereas its 3 products are ADP (previously thought to form AMP), phosphate, and carnosine.

 This enzyme belongs to the family of ligases, specifically those forming carbon-nitrogen bonds as acid-D-amino-acid ligases (peptide synthases).
 The systematic name of this enzyme class is 'L-histidine:beta-alanine ligase (AMP-forming)' (incorrect on AMP-forming).
 Other names in common use include 'carnosine synthetase', 'carnosine-anserine synthetase', 'homocarnosine synthetase', and 'carnosine-homocarnosine synthetase'.

 Gene

 The gene encoding this enzyme has been identified by Jakub Drozak and coworkers in 2010.
 The gene encoding the Carnosine synthase is ATPGD1, a member of the “ATP-grasp family” of ligases.
 Because of its involvement in the formation of carnosine, this gene is now also named 'CARNS1'.